 The BPS team will host a parent night this spring for parents/guardians to preview the types of devices we recommend and discuss the ways students will use them in the classroom.
 If you have questions in the meantime, you are welcome to contact Rebecca Kidwell, Director of Technology & Accountability.

-We are prepared to support students across the high school grades in using laptops/Chromebooks in fall 2019, but devices are not required for grade twelve.
-Administrators, teachers, and technicians will prioritize support for ninth, tenth, and eleventh grade students and their devices.
-We do not expect students to bring personal computing devices to the middle schools in 2019-2020.
+We are prepared to support students across the high school grades in using laptops/Chromebooks in fall 2020.
+We do not expect students to bring personal computing devices to the middle schools in 2020-2021.
 We appreciate your patience as we explore the best ways to integrate computing devices into our middle school program.